America’s FIRST “Silver Eagle” Dollar

 There was only one problem.
 During the time it was a Spanish colony, Texas had been settled by an enormous number of “Anglos” – white English speaking Americans -- and they outnumbered Mexicans by 4 to 1.
 As the Mexican government became more oppressive, the scene was set for revolution.
 And the most pivotal event of that revolution was the Battle of the Alamo.
 The revolution was ultimately won by the Texans in 1836 and Texas became the independent Republic of Texas, and then the State of Texas.
 But the Texans brought their big, “Silver Eagle” dollars with them into statehood, and the coins remained United States legal tender until 1857.

 Did some of the coins in this release jingle in the pockets of James Bowie and Davy Crockett as they prepared to battle Santa Ana’s troops?
 We’ll never know for sure.
 What is certain is that this is a piece of Old West history you shouldn’t be without.
-Supplies are limited, so order yours today while they last!
+Supplies are limited, so order yours today!